 The cost associated with each stage of the project and for each deliverable

 Points of contact who own the right to request a change in the project

 3. Have a solid change management plan in place.
 It should cover details about how you will monitor, measure, and act on change requests.
 A change management plan must include:

-Use a dedicated product roadmapping tool that keep everyone from your team up to date to the product scope, roadmap and initiatives.
+Use a dedicated product roadmapping tool that keeps everyone from your team up to date on the product scope, roadmap, and initiatives.

 Back to you now.